JoeyyScott/Gamer-Supplies/README.md

 **Inner carousel scrollbar**:
 + I wanted my review carousel to be a fixed height and set ```overflow: scroll``` on the element.
     + This caused a scrollbar to appear and after searching around I found [this post](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp) which provided me with the CSS rules to hide the scrollbar but keep the functionality.
-    + I have included the snippet below
+    + I have included the snippet below:

         ```css
          /* Hide scrollbar for Chrome, Safari and Opera */
         .example::-webkit-scrollbar {